lbuk/NewsStat/README.md

 devtools::install_github("lbuk/NewsStat")
 library(NewsStat)
 ```
-Alternatively, if there are any issues then running these two lines of code will do the trick:
+Alternatively, if there are any issues then running these two lines of code will do the trick once you've installed devtools:
 ```
 devtools::source_url('https://raw.githubusercontent.com/lbuk/NewsStat_Test_Functions/master/R/NewsStat_function.R')
 devtools::source_url('https://raw.githubusercontent.com/lbuk/NewsStat_Test_Functions/master/R/MoreNewsStat_function.R')
 ```
 ## How do I use it?
-Install using the code above and select your URL.
-Here are a few example inputs:
+Install using the code above and copy your URL.
+Here are a few example usages:
 ```
 NewsStat("http://www.bbc.co.uk/news/uk-37345436")
 ```